gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 2. Have a _signer-account_: You should have one designated signer Ethereum-account.
 This account can be an already existing account, and most people would probably prefer to use their usual MetaMask account.
 This signer-account will be added as an owner to your MASTER_SAFE and you will sign and execute transactions with it.

-3. Investment-tokens: Have the tokens you want to invest in the liquidity provision ready.
+3. Tokens: Have the tokens you want to deposit into the liquidity provision ready.

 4. Token-listing: Once you have decided for a token pair to provide liquidity for, you need to make sure that both tokens are already listed on the exchange.
+For mainnet, an overview of the listed tokens in provided in the [dune dashboard](https://explore.duneanalytics.com/public/dashboards/ZGPuC2oB9yainys924GW6G280Pmaq0HBB7sk7ABP) and in the table "Listed tokens".
+For rinkeby, take a look at the section: [Getting the index of tokens](###Getting-the-index-of-your-tokens).
 Listing is a permissionless process and is explained [here](https://docs.gnosis.io/protocol/docs/addtoken1/).

+5. Install [git](https://git-scm.com/), [yarn](https://yarnpkg.com/), [npm](https://www.npmjs.com/) and [node](https://nodejs.org/en/) with a version higher than 10.

 ## Setting up a MASTER_SAFE